 - If yes, when did disability start?

 - Is your condition mild, moderate, or severe?

 - Do you have any other medical conditions?

 - If yes, what do you have?

-Keep in mind that we work for you, not the life insurance company.
-We understand the sensitive nature of medical records.
+We work for you, not the life insurance company.

 Anxiety may affect life insurance, but chances are you are insurable with a number of life insurers at affordable prices.